Homotopy theory in a quasi-abelian category: Differential graded modules

 is fully faithful. \end{ex}

-\begin{ex} There is another interesting bornology one can attach to an object in $\dg_k^\ctvs$.
+\begin{ex} Another interesting bornology one can attach to an object in $\dg^{\CTVS_k}$ is the \textit{precompact bornology}.
 Let

-denote the functor which sends a complete topological dg-vector space $M$ to the dg-vector space $M$ endowed with the \textit{precompact bornology}.
-A subset $N$ of $M$ is bounded if and only if for each $n\in\bb{Z}$, the closure of $N_n$ is compact.
+denote the functor which sends a complete topological dg-vector space $M$ to the dg-vector space $M$ endowed with the bornology where subset $N$ of $M$ is bounded if and only if for each $n\in\bb{Z}$, the closure of $N^n$ is compact.
 Again, the restriction functor to Fr\'echet dg-vector spaces is fully faithful. \end{ex}

-\begin{ex} Let $E$ be a complete topological dg-vector space.
-Then the \textit{$c^\infty$-completion} of $E$ is a convenient dg-vector space $c^\infty(E)$ together with a bounded linear map $f:E\ra c^\infty(E)$ satisfying the following universal property~: for any convenient dg-vector space $F$ there exists an isomorphism

-(Theorem~4.29 of \cite{KM}).
-The category of convenient dg-vector spaces is equivalent to the category of $c^\infty$-complete topological dg-vector spaces.
-This construction defines a functor